center-for-threat-informed-defense/defending-iaas-with-attack/docs/methodology.rst

 relevant to our target architecture.

-The techniques from all of these sources are combined together to form a list of candidates for our collection, but some of these techniques will not apply to the specific architecture targeted by this project.
+The techniques from all of these sources are combined together to form a list of candidates for the collection, but some of these techniques will not apply to the specific architecture targeted by this project.
 The next step develops the criteria to determine which candidate techniques are downselected into the final collection.